wenh06/dgne/README.md

 The file [`minimal_example.py`](/python/minimal_example.py) provides some minimal examples containing networked cournot games consisting of 2 companies and 1 or 2 market(s).

 The file [`functional.py`](/python/functional.py) re-implements the `primal update` and `dual update` of the agents (players), so as to facilitate the usage of `multiprocessing` for parallel (or distributed) computation.

+The [test file](/python/docker_test.py), used along with [GitHub Pytest Action](https://github.com/wenh06/dgne/actions/workflows/run-pytest.yml) provides automatic test for the classes and algorithms.

 ### TODO